Babusrinivasan76/MEANSTACKwithAtlasonAWSEB/README.md

 ## Introduction:
 This is a technical repo to demonstrate the application deployment using MongoDB Atlas and AWS Elastic Beanstalk.
 This tuotorial is intended for those who wants
-a) Have a rapid application deployment
+1. Have a rapid application deployment
-b) Test out the features of an application
+2. Test out the features of an application
-c) Fail fast in their development cycle
+3. Fail fast in their development cycle
-d) Want to try out the AWS Elastic Beanstalk and MongoDB Atlas
+4. Want to try out the AWS Elastic Beanstalk and MongoDB Atlas

 ## MongoDB Atlas:
 MongoDB Atlas is an all purpose database having features like Document Model, Geo-spatial , Time-seires, hybrid deployment, multi cloud services.